It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 −0.04

 In this case, the default is a 95% confidence interval, and we can think of this particular confidence interval like throwing horseshoes.
 If we kept collecting data and running models, 95% of our CIs would capture the true value, and this is one of the many possible CIs we could have gotten.
 That’s the technical definition, which is a bit abstract11, but we can also think of it more simply as a range of values that are good guesses for the true value.
-In this case, the CI is -0.035 to -0.035, and we can be 95% confident that it is a good ranged estimate for the coefficient.
-We can also see that the CI is relatively narrow, which is good, as it implies that we have a good idea of what the coefficient is.
+In this case, the CI is -0.05 to -0.035, and we can be 95% confident that it is a good ranged estimate for the true coefficient value, whatever it may be.
+We can also see that the CI is relatively narrow, which is also nice to see, as it implies that we have a good idea of what the coefficient is.
 If it was very wide, we would have a lot of uncertainty about the coefficient, and we would not likely not want to base important decisions regarding it.

 Keep in mind that your chosen model has a great influence on what you’ll be able to say at the feature level.
 As an example, as we get into machine learning models, you won’t have as easy a time with coefficients and their confidence intervals, but you still may be able to say something about how your features relate to the target, and we’ll continue to return to the topic.
 But first, let’s take a look at interpreting things in another way.